 Common Misconceptions and Errors

 Despite the emphasis on teaching the order of operations, common misconceptions persist.
-One frequent error is to assume that addition always comes before subtraction, regardless of their position in the expression.
+That's why one frequent error is to assume that addition always comes before subtraction, regardless of their position in the expression.
 This can lead to incorrect answers, especially when solving more complex equations.

 Another common mistake is to neglect the left-to-right rule when performing multiple addition and subtraction operations.
 Students may incorrectly group terms or change the order of operations, resulting in inaccurate calculations.